damartripamungkas/custom-key-wallet-crypto/README.md

 ### ⛷️ Support Wallet :

-- Wallet evm like ethereum, bsc, arbitrum or other
+- All wallet with EVM machine like ethereum, bsc, arbitrum and other
-- Wallet bitcoin (coming soon)
+- All wallet non EVM machine like bitcoin, dogecoin, dash and other

 ### 🥤 Donation For Support Me :